trainart/linux2/2-2-8-Boot-process.md

 document the progress of the startup and any errors that occur.

 Without that options we will see all boot messages on the console screen.
+(In some Linux versions we may not find that options.
+It's OK).

 4. Save `/etc/default/grub` and exit